dboland77/forum-post-analysis/README.md

 ## Steps taken to approach the task
 ---

-1. GraphiQL used to manually explore the faker dataset with guidance from the github Readme.
+1. GraphiQL used to manually explore the faker dataset with guidance from the github Readme

-1. I decided to use the first example in the task specification to visualise.
+1. I decided to use the first example in the task specification to visualise

 1. Create-React-App bootstrapped project and added dependencies for Apollo and GraphQL